rachellaw-git/BomItemConsolidater/PRD.md

 **Data Extraction:**
 - Once header row is identified, extract data **only from the columns specified in user configuration**
 - For each row beneath the header, capture values only from the matched columns
+- **Quantity Multiplier Application**: Multiply the `QTY` value by the file's multiplier (as specified by the user) before any consolidation
+- **Data Row Criteria**: Only process rows that meet all of the following conditions:
+  - Have data in both the `QTY` and `MFR PART #` columns
+  - The value in the `QTY` column is a valid number
-- **Data Row Criteria**: Only process rows that have data in both the `QTY` and `MFR PART #` columns.
-Rows missing data in either of these columns are not considered part of the dataset and should be skipped (not treated as errors).
+  - Rows that fail any of these criteria are not considered part of the dataset and should be skipped (not treated as errors)
 - Ignore all other columns present in the Excel file
 - Stop processing when encountering end of data
 - Associate each extracted data value with its corresponding configured column header